BenjaminSauder/EdgeFlow/README.md

 ![grafik](https://github.com/BenjaminSauder/EdgeFlow/assets/13512160/f7e1690d-e852-4dec-bd40-956b470f94bf)

-**Mix:** Blend between intial vertex positions and the interpolated result
+**Mix:** Blend between intial vertex positions and the interpolated result.
-**Tension:** Controls the strengh of offset
+**Tension:** Controls the strengh of offset.
-**Use Rail:** Customize the interpolation by using the first and last edge of the edgeloop to control the curvature **Rail Mode:** Switch rail mode between using absolute units or a factor of the length of the edge **Rail Start:** Choose how long the rail is at the start **Rail End:** Choose how long the rail is at the end
+**Use Rail:** Customize the interpolation by using the first and last edge of the edgeloop to control the curvature.
+**Rail Mode:** Switch rail mode between using absolute units or a factor of the length of the edge.
+**Rail Start:** Choose how long the rail is at the start.
+**Rail End:** Choose how long the rail is at the end.